paulhibbitts/self-publishing-with-docsify-this/pages/_coverpage.md

 #  Self-Publishing with Docsify&#8288;&#8211;&#8288;This

-> An introduction to self-publishing with Markdown using the open source project Docsify&#8288;&#8211;&#8288;This, with a focus on digital literacy.
+> An overview to self-publishing with Markdown using the open source project Docsify&#8288;&#8211;&#8288;This, with a focus on digital literacy.

 Created by [Paul Hibbitts](https://hibbittsdesign.org).